 [APCOT-11.2-4] The application user consent management function shall manage the application user consent provided to a data controller (e.g., PLMN operator).
 The application user consent is per application targeted for user data sharing, per purpose of the application and per user’s data that is being shared.

-Editor's Note: requirements will be updated during study conclusion phase.

 Handled in S6-260118